1PriyaG1/JavaScriptBasics/README.md

-# My Game is Cool!
+# Basic Javascript

-Make sure you give it a good description here...
+Where all the basic stuff I learn is located.